ashleybaxter/iamashley/_posts/2017-02-06-why-i-launched-with-one-product.markdown

 * Better benefits
 * Referral program

-Not having these features hasn't prevented people from using Jack to arrange their insurance.
+Not having these features hasn't prevented people from using With Jack to arrange their insurance.
 Instead I was able to launch quickly, start generating income and use feedback to influence the direction of the business.

 _That's_ why you should launch with one product.